Powerlearnproject/se-day1-assignment-Mahlatse007/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
   SE applies engineering principles to software development, ensuring reliability, scalability, and efficiency.
-It is vital for quality, cost-effectiveness, and security in tech industries
+It is vital for quality, cost-effectiveness, and security in tech industries.

 Identify and describe at least three key milestones in the evolution of software engineering.
-  1968: The term "Software Engineering" introduced at NATO conference.
+  The term "Software Engineering" introduced at NATO conference.
-  1970s-1980s: Rise of structured programming (e.g., C language).
+  Rise of structured programming (e.g., C language).
-  1990s-Present: Agile and DevOps revolutionize development.
+  Agile and DevOps revolutionize development.

 List and briefly explain the phases of the Software Development Life Cycle.
   Requirement Analysis – Define needs.